Xerren09/personal-portfolio/README.md

 },
 ```

 This section appears on the left side (or on the cover in the mobile layout), over the profile image.
-The socials section is manually customsable, since it relies on icons (FontAwesome is available by default).
+The socials section is manually customisable, since it relies on icons (FontAwesome is available by default).

 #### Introduction